MauriDjango/P4_DarnerMaurice_DWEC/Progress.md

 # Project Progress: Contact Form Structure Implementation

-## A. Overview of the Implementation So Far
+## First Stage—Overview of the Implementation

 The contact form is designed to enable users to communicate effectively with the application.
 To achieve this, we have developed key structures that ensure functionality, validation, and an intuitive user experience.
 These structures not